Universiteit Leiden

 Career prospects

-In this time of globalisation, the job market offers plenty of opportunities for people with a global view.
+In this time of globalisation, the job market offers plenty of opportunities for people with intercultural competences and a global outlook.
 Graduates of our International Studies programme not only have expert knowledge of a specific world region, but also possess professional and consultancy skills that are much sought after.
 With your International Studies diploma you are fully equipped to either continue your studies with a master’s or to start your career in the public or private sector.

 Your starting position on the labour market

 As a graduate of International Studies you have a lot to offer.
 Your language and intercultural skills are extremely valuable for organisations working in, or with, the region in which you have specialised.
-The career orientation of the programme, in which the third-year PRINS consultancy course is a key element, provides the foundation for your future.
+The career orientation of the programme, in which the third-year PRINS consultancy course is a key element, will help you find the job that is right for you.

 Our alumni choosing to enter the job market immediately upon graduation (31%) have very good career prospects.
 76% find employment within 2 months after their graduation, and 100% are employed within 6 months.